noelabellera/eatme_recipe_app/README.md

 [Trello Board](https://trello.com/b/sPGEzUe4/eat-me-project-2-wdi)

 ## Unsolved Problems
-1. Adding a favorites/likes button and storing it into a favorites/likes page
 1. Search Bar to search for recipes or keywords
 1. Filter through recipes through catagories (Course, Time, Alphabetical)
 1. Toggle up and down for recipe directions and ingredients